Arterial Puncture and Modified Allen Test

 Key Points

-- Radial artery is preferred for arterial blood sampling, and collateral circulation must be screened first.
+- Radial artery is preferred for arterial blood sampling, with femoral access used selectively when clinically indicated.

 - Modified Allen test is positive when hand flushes in 5-15 seconds after ulnar release.